globus/globus-automate-client/docs/source/globus_action_providers.rst

     This error can happen for many reasons.
-    For example, you may see this error if the ``url`` contains a typo, or if the ``url`` refers to an internal server that cannot be reached from the outside internet, or if the server doesn't respond before the ``timeout`` value is reached.
+    For example, you may see this error if the ``url`` contains a typo, or if the ``url`` refers to an internal server that cannot be reached from the outside internet, or if the server doesn't respond within 5 (five) seconds.

     The text of the failure is included in the error message and can help troubleshoot why the request failed.